7 red flags of poor body image in men

 2. Exercising despite injury or illness

-Skipping rest days, “pushing through” workouts, or adding extra exercise to their training schedule – despite being injured or sick – is a sign of poor body image.
+Skipping rest days, “pushing through” injuries or adding extra exercise to their training schedule — despite being unwell — are concerning signs of body image issues.
+This behaviour often stems from a desire to maintain (or attain) a specific body type, potentially at the expense of their health.

 3. Anxiety or panic when unable to exercise

 Do your clients struggle to cope with missing a workout or not being able to exercise as planned?
-It may be a sign of poor body image.
+This extreme emotional reaction may be a sign of poor mental health in men caused by a negative body image.

 4. Exercising in secret

-If your clients are fidgeting or doing extra workouts in their room or without their coach knowing, it could be a sign of poor body image.
+If your clients are fidgeting or doing extra workouts in their room or without their coach’s knowledge, it could be a sign of body image issues.
 Watch out for that ‘burn to earn’ mentality where they feel the need to earn their food through exercise.

 5. Excessive attention to diet